 - As more and more first-round auditions are taking place via self-tapes, it's important that you have the necessary equipment to submit a quality file.
 A solid color backdrop, adequate lighting and a tripod for your camera or phone are the main components needed to set yourself up for success.
-Our Self-Tape Kit provides all these items for you in a convenient carrying case, allowing you to use it at home or on-the-go...because you never know when you'll receive a self-tape request.
+Theatrik offers self-tape equipment in various sizes allowing for use at home or on-the-go...because you never know when you'll receive a self-tape request.

 Send a downloadable file.